 The survey asks questions about

-- the cyber security measures businesses have implemented, including employee training
+- the measures businesses have implemented for cyber security, including employee training

-- the types of cyber security incidents that affect businesses
+- the types of cyber security incidents that impact businesses and

-- the costs associated with recovering from and preventing cyber security incidents.
+- the costs associated with preventing and recovering from cyber security incidents.

 Published data